f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/aws/xc-console-demo-guide.rst

                c.
 In the name field, enter the name of the LB, In the Domains field, enter a domain name.
                d.
 From the Load Balancer Type drop-down menu, Select HTTP to create HTTP load balancer.
                e.
 From the Origins sections, Click on Add Item to add the origin pool created in step 4.1 under ``Select Origin Pool Method`` drop-down menu.
 Click on Apply.
                f.
-Enable WAF and select your WAF policy or else create a new WAF policy in blocking mode and add it to your LB
+Enable WAF and select your WAF policy or else create a new WAF policy in blocking mode and add it to your LB.
                g.
 Navigate to Other Setting section, From the VIP Advertisement  drop-down menu, Select Custom.
 Click  Configure in the Advertise Custom field to perform the configurations and click on Add Item.
                h.
 From ``Select Where to Advertise`` menu, select Site.
 From the ``Site Network`` menu, select Outside Network from the drop-down.
                i.
 From the Site Referrence menu, Select the AWS VPC site created in step 1.
 Click on Apply.